One Man's Mission To Bring Home 'Amerasians' Born During Vietnam War

 It is unknown exactly how many Amerasians were born.
 Miller immigrated to the U.S. as a young man, and his own experience prompted him to found Amerasians Without Borders in 2015.
 The organization uses DNA testing to identify Amerasians still in Vietnam, advocates for them to immigrate to the U.S., and supports them once they are resettled.

 For years, both the U.S. and Vietnamese governments failed to take responsibility for this side effect of war.
-Then in 1987, Congress passed the American Homecoming Act, which allowed children in Vietnam who were born of American fathers during the war years to immigrate to the U.S.
+Then in 1987, Congress passed the Amerasian Homecoming Act, which allowed children in Vietnam who were born of American fathers during the war years to immigrate to the U.S.

 Miller applied, and in 1990, he and his family moved to Spokane, Wash.
 A report by the U.S. General Accounting Office estimates that between 20,000 and 30,000 Amerasians lived in Vietnam in 1987, but by 1994, more than 75,000 had moved to the U.S.